What's the Story?

 Referrals: Sourcing for individuals through a professional network is still the gold standard.
 Alert trusted professionals in your industry that you’re looking for an advisor to join your firm.

-Search industry directories for connections: If you are in need of a CFP® practitioner, the CFP Board website has a search tool for local advisors.
+Search industry directories for connections: If you're in need of a CFP® practitioner, the CFP Board website has a search tool for local advisors.
 Looking for someone with experience working with retirement plans?
 Try Fi360’s designee directory.

-Industry-specific job boards: You can utilize the CFP Board, Financial Planning Association, National Association of Personal Financial Advisors, and eFinancialCareers to find qualified candidates.
+Industry-specific job boards: You can use the CFP Board, Financial Planning Association, National Association of Personal Financial Advisors, and eFinancialCareers to find qualified candidates.

 Non-industry job boards, such as Indeed.com and Monster.com, are still common places to post your ad.
-Consider other locally based job boards that have a good reputation.
+Consider other locally based job boards that have a good reputation, such as a chamber of commerce.

 Local colleges with alumni groups and CFP® courses or finance degrees: Some universities offering an advanced degree in financial planning will have a job board.